NCAS-CMS/cfa-conventions/source/cfa.md

   same order as the `file` variable.

-* For a fragment stored in a file external to the dataset containing the aggregated variable, addresses must be provided that correspond to each named file in the `file` variable.
+* For a fragment stored in a file external to the dataset containing the aggregation variable, addresses must be provided that correspond to each named file in the `file` variable.
 If there is a trailing dimension then it must be padded with missing values.

-* For a fragment that is stored in a file shared by the dataset containing the aggregated variable, exactly one address must be provided, and if there is a trailing dimension then the address must be stored in its first element and the trailing dimension must be padded with missing values.
+* For a fragment that is stored in a file shared by the dataset containing the aggregation variable, exactly one address must be provided, and if there is a trailing dimension then the address must be stored in its first element and the trailing dimension must be padded with missing values.